 COVID-19 has created unprecedented pressures on all businesses, large and small.
-What are the leasing considerations for landlords and tenants during the COVID-19 crisis?
+What are some of the COVID-19 leasing considerations for landlords and tenants during the COVID-19 crisis?

 Lease obligations are a major expense for any business and a source of huge potential liability, not only for the entity that signed the Lease, but also for any individuals who have signed personal guarantees.

 Everybody’s individual situation will depend on the wording of their particular Lease.
 The following observations are general only in nature and meant to provide an overview of the possible issues to be considered in light of the pressures created by the COVID-19 pandemic.
 It is essential that all Landlords and Tenants consult their solicitor to gain a proper insight into their individual rights and obligations.